herrevilkitten/fantastic_m2/fantastic_m4_readme.txt

 10) Use a 2d custom material for a particle - Complete On the Island in the middle of the lake, the trees have a particle system generating falling leafs that land on the ground.
-The leafs are using a bush material from the Unity Terrain Assets.
-We chose this material as it gave a mostly realistic feel that fit the park environment.
+The leafs are using a leaf material we created in photoshop.
+The leaf material adds some realism to the scene.

 11) Complicated Effect using a Sub-Emitter - Complete The stone fountain's water effect leverages a sub-emitter to create splashes